Women's and Gender History: An Introduction to Theory, Methodology and Archives (M) (2017/18)

 We will address the history of the (sub)discipline of women’s and gender history, including the development of some of the main concepts and the debates around them.
 What is “women’s” history; what is “gender?”
 Does the concept of gender “work” everywhere?
 How have post-colonial perspectives influenced women’s history?
 What is the state of women’s and gender history in the region of Central and Eastern Europe?
 What in other parts of the world?

-Students will apply the knowledge acquired here by writing and presenting a research paper about the state of women’s history in their country and/or finding women in the archives in the region or the country they come from.
+Students will apply the knowledge acquired here by writing and presenting a research paper about the state of women’s history and/or finding women in the archives in a country or region of their choice.

 The course provides students with a basic knowledge of the discipline of women’s and gender history, its main concepts and challenges.
 Students will become acquainted with the work of scholars whose work is considered as foundational in the field.
-In terms of methods, they will practice how to “find women in the archives” and will apply this knowledge to the archival situation in their own country and/or research context.
+In terms of methods, they will practice how to “find women in the archives” and will apply this knowledge to the archival situation in a country or region of their choice.

 Requirements and grading: